Ready for Winter Camping in the Adirondacks? Here's Where to Go

 - Puffer Pond (in Siamese Ponds Wilderness)

 Winter Camping Lean-tos

 The Adirondack lean-to is a three-sided log structure with an overhanging roof.
-Lean-tos are scattered across the Adirondack Park and can be found near trails, in wilderness areas, and around campgrounds.
+Lean-tos are scattered across the Adirondacks and can be found near trails, in wilderness areas, and around campgrounds.

 If you would like to go winter camping in an Adirondack lean-to, then you'll want to remember the following rules: